 Every other fall, as part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals for consideration on the biennial legislative agenda.
 This process provides members and non-members an opportunity to participate in and influence the coalition’s policy agenda.
 Recent adoption of new bylaws provides an opportunity for the agenda to be amended during odd fall years.

-- The policy team solicits and accepts policy proposal applications.
-Click here to see the 2019/20 application.
+- The policy team solicits and accepts policy proposals for amendment through applications.
+Click here to see the application.
 Each applicant must also complete the Core Values Assessment form.

-- Each applicant is given the opportunity to present its proposal at a policy team meeting.
+- Applicants are given the opportunity to present its proposal at a policy team meeting.
 These meetings will be held on October 26 and 28.

 - The policy team hears and considers proposals, while using the scoring matrix to help evaluate proposals.
-The team then creates a draft policy agenda after hearing proposals, considering survey results, and weighing political realities.
+The team then creates a draft policy agenda after hearing proposals, while weighing political realities.

 - The policy team provides a recommendation to the entire coalition to adopt, reject, or amends the draft agenda.